 They use strategies like virtual staging to help buyers visualize their dream house, valuation technology to help secure a home’s worth with hard data, and innovative marketing campaigns to highlight a less-attractive home’s great location.

-With this wealth of knowledge and over 2,951 combined transactions, any one of these top SF agents will convince buyers to quickly move past that eyebrow-raising list price to the assets of your home.
+With this wealth of knowledge and over 2,951 combined transactions, any one of these top agents will convince buyers looking for houses for sale in San Francisco to quickly move past that eyebrow-raising list price to the assets of your home.

 Sacrifice the wrong buyer to find the right one for your property.

 Omar Kinaan at Golden Gate Sotheby’s International Realty

 Omar has over 14 years of experience and sells homes 43% faster than the average Menlo Park agent.